-Nana grew up in difficult circumstances in Cameroon, west-central Africa, where he lived in poverty and dealt with the danger of an abusive, alcoholic father.
+Nana grew up in difficult circumstances in Cameroon, where he lived in poverty and dealt with the danger of an abusive, alcoholic father.
 Yet in his memoir, “Much Like Joseph: From Pit to Glory,” he has a conversion experience to share, a renewed heart to explain and godly provision to honor.

 ‘From Cameroon to the Promised Land’